Mehrdad-Noori/Brain-Tumor-Segmentation/README.md

 The model can be trained from 'axial', 'saggital' or 'coronal' views (set cfg['view'] in the config.py).
 Moreover, K-fold cross-validation can be used (set cfg['k_fold'] in the config.py)

-6- To predict and save mlabel aps:
+6- To predict and save label maps:
 ```
 python predict.py
 ```